-Uncollectible accounts receivable and contract assets and are written off when the consideration entitled to be received by the Group is due and a settlement is reached for an amount that is less than the outstanding historical balance or when the Group has determined the balance will not be collected.
-Accounts receivable and contract assets are identified as uncollectible if any repayment of the underlying loan is 90 days past due, and no other factor evidences the possibility of collecting the delinquent amounts.
-The Group will write off accounts receivable and contract assets corresponding and provisions if any repayment of the underlying loan is 90 days past due.
-Recoveries of accounts receivable and contract assets previously charged off will be recorded when received by crediting the allowance in the period of recovery.
+Uncollectible accounts receivable and contract assets and are written off when the consideration entitled by the Group is due and a settlement is reached for an amount that is less than the outstanding historical balance or when the Group has determined the balance will not be collected.
+Accounts receivable and contract assets are identified as uncollectible if the amount remains outstanding for 90 calendar days past due after the maturity of the underlying loan contract term, and no other factor evidences the possibility of collecting the delinquent amounts.
+Hence, the Group determined to write off corresponding accounts receivable and contract assets and provisions for accounts receivable and contract assets 90 calendar days after the last payment due date of the underlying loan contract terms.
+Due to the similarity of the profile of borrowers under each product, the Company tracks the contract assets and accounts receivable on a portfolio basis, instead of on an individual loan basis and thus, does not monitor the aging of accounts receivable and contract assets for each individual loan until its maturity.